 Before You Start

 Detach the washing machine from the power.
 Yet, the water supplies before looking at the water bay valve.
-Switch off the washer and turn it off from the wall outlet.
+Please switch off the washer and turn it off from the wall outlet.
 Switch off the hot and cold water valves on the house side of the water supply hoses.
 Set a pail on the floor to get water from the supply hoses.

 Unscrew the washer closures of the hoses from the washer.
 Use the pliers to loosen the links, if essential.
 Direct the loose of each hose into the bucket to empty the hose’s water.